FUE: How Can You Boost Your Results After This Type of Hair Transplant?

 Following your FUE hair transplant, you’ll have control over careful healing and maximizing your scalp health.

 First, let’s take a look at what you can do at home.

 We don’t always associate the health of our hair with what we feed our bodies, but eating foods rich in the following 5 vitamins can improve the strength and appearance of your hair.

 Vitamin A is essential to keep hair healthy.
 It helps repair and make the scalp moist.
 Hair loss treatments often contain vitamin A, as it’s believed to stimulate hair growth.
-Vitamin A can be found in sweet potatoes, spinach, carrots, kale, milk, yogurt and eggs.
+Vitamin A can be found in sweet potatoes, spinach, carrots, kale, milk, yogourt, and eggs.
 Be warned, however, that too much vitamin A can result in hair loss.
 Supplement sources rather than food can be overdone and can put your health at risk.
 As with any good vitamin supplement, consult a doctor for safe use.

 The B complex vitamins aid in maintaining the strength and moisture of your hair.
 Biotin, B1, B3, B5, and B6 carry oxygen and nutrients to your scalp.
 Deficiency in this complex of vitamins can result in poorly nourished hair follicle cells.
 Significant amounts of this vitamin family can be found in leafy greens, whole grains, brewer’s yeast, and meat.

 This vitamin helps stimulate collagen production, which is necessary to maintain your connective tissue, strong skin, and healthy hair strands.
 Vitamin C is also known to fight tissue stress caused by free radicals.
 It protects cells within the hair follicle and the blood vessels that supply nutrients and oxygen to the scalp.
 Citrus is one of the most common sources of vitamin C, but it’s also found in strawberries, raspberries, kiwi, and peppers.